smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 ⚠️ Do not forget that we cannot load our model without the code that was used in order to train it! ⚠️

-### First step: let's create an API entry point and test it
+### First step: let's create an API endpoint and test it

-In `api/fast.py`, let's create a root entry point that will welcome the developers using our API.
+In `api/fast.py`, let's create a root endpoint that will welcome the developers using our API.

 In order to do that, we will use **FastAPI**.

-The entry point will simply return the following json content when a developer hits the root of our API : http://localhost:8000/
+The endpoint will simply return the following json content when a developer hits the root of our API : http://localhost:8000/

 ``` json
 {